 Based on the previous school year's data.
-N/A because it was a new program as of 2021.
+N/A because there were no graduate completers in the 2021 year.

 Graduation Rate Total Completion Rate Graduate Placement Rate Industry Credential Passage Rate N/A N/A N/A N/A